 At the moment, our focus is shifting from technology to ideology.

 Your work is focused on the social, cultural and ethical implications of technologies.
-Is [speculative] design helping understand the role of technology in society or it is challenging what society understand about it?
+Is [speculative] design helping understand the role of technology in society, or is it challenging what society understands about it?

 What are your aims as [speculative] designers?

 Our aim is simply to produce thought-provoking designs that, on one level, get people thinking about the assumptions behind the products and services they interact with in their daily lives and, on the other, explore what our technological world might look like if different values were driving its development.